godotengine/godot-docs/classes/class_decal.rst

 | *Getter*  | get_emission_energy()      |
 +-----------+----------------------------+

 Energy multiplier for the emission texture.
-This will make the decal emit light at a higher intensity.
+This will make the decal emit light at a higher or lower intensity, independently of the albedo color.
+See also :ref:`modulate<class_Decal_property_modulate>`.

 ----